The first installment

 follow-ups, even if the characters and atmosphere show great potential.

-The introduction of the realm, the school and the predicament is done in
+The introduction of the realm, the school, and the predicament is done in

 a very conventional manner for this genre, hence removing a lot of the

-potential for tension and surprise elements.
+possible tension and surprise elements.
 Compared to his work in the

 brilliant X2,